WhenLifeHandsYouLemons/Encryptext/README.md

 5. `.js`
 6. `.etx`

 `.etx` files are encrypted text files that can only be opened by Encryptext.
 They are encrypted using an encryption algorithm that is extremely secure.
-The encryption key for each user is unique and never the same for each user.
+The encryption key for each user is never the same as any other user.
 This adds an extra layer of encryption for your files.

 **IMPORTANT**: `.etx` files created by your copy of the program can only be opened and be readable using the same copy of the program.